i3logix/vorpal/README.md

 Vorpal and Selenium web elements are covered in detail in the `Elements` section below.

 #### Elements
 Elements are basically HTML elements on the page.
+Vorpal uses a wrapped version of Selenium web elements, and while you can access the underlying Selenium element directly using the `element` property, almost all functionality available in Selenium is also available in Vorpal.

-TODO: Add more details.
+TODO: Talk about lazy loading.

 #### Page objects
 It is often helpful to think of websites as collections of one or more pages.